LifeStance Health Group (LFST)

 11. Balance Sheet Assessment

-12. Key Takeaways from LifeStance Health Group’s Q1 Results
+12. Key Takeaways from LifeStance Health Group’s Q3 Results

 13. Is Now The Time To Buy LifeStance Health Group?

-LifeStance Health Group doesn’t top our investment wishlist, but we understand that it’s not a bad business.
+LifeStance Health Group isn’t a bad business, but we’re not clamoring to buy it here and now.
 To kick things off, its revenue growth was exceptional over the last five years.
 And while LifeStance Health Group’s relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.